Frequently Asked Questions

 What does Westside have for my family?

 We highly value the family and believe it is God-ordained and one of the most important building blocks of our society.
 For this reason, we offer teaching and worship activities for all ages.
 During the 10:30 AM Sunday Worship service, a safe and well-equipped nursery for infants and toddlers up through age 3 and Sunday School for children age 4 through 6th grade are offered.
-Kids can be dropped off in Sunday School as early as 10:15.
+Kids can be dropped off in Sunday School as early as 10:15 for Kids Connect.
 Our youth ministries for junior high and high school youth meet Sunday evenings 6:00 PM - 8:00 PM during the school year.

 What kind of music do you use in the Sunday service?